Vaucluse House: William Charles Wentworth

 Conrad Martens' 1840 sketch from Vaucluse Bay shows a clear view to the residence and what appears to be a well-established climber (possibly Wisteria sinensis) over the verandah.
 Wentworth did further work on the main house in the late 1840s including adding the verandah crenulations.
 At this time the vine seen in Martens' 1840 sketch was possibly removed to carry out this work.
 There is no fountain apparent.
 To the west is a dense grove of trees (possibly native) and a large Norfolk Island pine (Araucaria heterophylla) 25–30 years old and probably planted in the pre-1827 period.

 Colonial Secretary, Alexander Macleay received the Yulan magnolia (M.denudata), a small tree from south-eastern China, at Elizabeth Bay, in 1836.
 From the 1850s onwards it is listed for sale in nurseries such as the Darling Nursery, Sydney and Guilfoyle's Exotic Nursery in Double Bay.
-This tree is currently in bloom in the Vaucluse House pleasure garden.
+This tree continues to thrive in the Vaucluse House pleasure garden.
 Vaucluse House and its furnishings were clearly intended to provide the correct social surroundings for Wentworth and his wife's immediate family of seven daughters and three sons.
 Sir Henry Browne Hayes' modest structure disappeared within the building fabric of the Wentworth's gothic mansion.
 The public areas were designed for effect and the Drawing and Dining Rooms, long hall and sweeping staircase was as fashionable as the Wentworth's taste would allow.
-Vaucluse House was never completed due to factors which included the 1840s depression and Wentworth's intentions for a full facade, bedroom additions and formal entrance are unknown.
+Vaucluse House was never completed due to factors which included the 1840s depression and Wentworth's intentions for a full facade, bedroom additions and formal entrance are unrealised.

 Although Wentworth was a prominent and important figure in colonial politics, he was never welcomed into the Sydney "exclusives" club.
 Initially Wentworth identified himself with the cause of the emancipists and native-born Australians, establishing the first non-government newspaper, The Australian, to agitate for reform.
 He entered the Parliament of New South Wales in 1843, a rather dynamic time in Australian politics.
 Wentworth chaired a committee formed to draft a new constitution for NSW.
 The democrats and radicals accused him of attempting to create a "bunyip aristocracy" that gave voting rights to the wealthy land owners and squatter class in the colony.
 After a number of re-drafts a democratic constitution was accepted and responsible government formed, although the NSW Legislative Council remained unelected.
 Wentworth also had a proposed plan to purchase the entire south island of New Zealand from the Maori tribes.

 Wentworth regarded Vaucluse House as an estate—a private residence with outbuildings.
 Several outbuildings remain and their function can be easily identified.
 It acted as a base for a man who helped form the Australian Patriotic Association, who had one of his constitutional drafts serve as the basis for a colonial government granted by London, was a member of the Legislative Council, who was an active player in the improvement of education and was involved in the establishment of The University of Sydney and was Chair for the Select Committee that drafted the 1854 constitutional document.